Kashmir: Migrant worker killings spur exodus, halt industries | DW | 04.11.2021

 Kashmir is largely dependent on migrant laborers, mostly coming from poverty-stricken lower-caste communities in states like Bihar, Uttar Pradesh and Chhattisgarh.

-Migrant laborers have become an integral part of Kashmir's economy, and work closely with the local population at industrial estates, construction sites, brick kilns and farms.
+Migrant laborers have become an integral part of Kashmir's economy.
+They work closely with the local population at industrial estates, construction sites, brick kilns and farms.

 Militant groups, however, see these non-local laborers as agents of a demographic transition, following the 2019 abrogation of Kashmir's limited autonomy.

-The workers have become soft targets of the militants because they are easy to kill and it sends a threatening message across India that outsiders are not welcome.
+The workers have become soft targets for the militants because they are easy to kill, and their death sends a threatening message across India that outsiders are not welcome.

 Upendra Sardar, 42, a worker from a lower-caste community in Supaul district in Bihar, has been coming to Kashmir for the past 15 years.
 He currently works for a cardboard manufacturer.

-He added that the non-local laborers have learned to insulate themselves from Kashmir conflict and politics surrounding it, helping them to integrate with the local community.
-However, Sardar himself has felt the pressure to leave, due to the killings.
+He added that the non-local laborers have learned to insulate themselves from the Kashmir conflict and politics surrounding it, helping them to integrate with the local community.
+However, Sardar himself has felt the pressure to leave due to the killings.

-"The local population is supportive but targeted killings and police restrictions on our movement forced us to leave," said Sardar, as he hurriedly placed his luggage in a vehicle carrying other laborers outside of Kashmir.
+"The local population is supportive but targeted killings and police restrictions on our movement forced us to leave," said Sardar, as he hurriedly placed his luggage in a vehicle that would carry laborers away from the region.

 At Kashmir's major manufacturing hub, Lassipora Industrial Estate, which houses 350 business units in Pulwama district, nearly 15,000 non-local laborers, including skilled workers, have left due to a growing fear of militant attacks.